The ideal steel for your knife from ABRAMS Industries®!

 > Accessories for meat grinders

 This steel is a very robust cold work steel which can be used for a wide range of applications.
-Has a good through-hardenability and high toughness (reduced occurrence of hard carbides with about 8% chromium).
+Has a good through-hardenability and high toughness (well balanced formation of hard carbides due to approx. 8% chromium).
 Possesses a high cutting power, high wear resistance as well as excellent tempering resistance.

 Among others, suitable for: